imByteCat/build-xmrig/README.md

-# build-xmrig
+# Build XMRig

-build xmrig from source
+Using GitHub Actions to build the latest XMRig from source code.